Fort William is a small town in the

 The Old Fort at Fort William is situated by

-was originally a wooden stockade built by
+Fort was originally a Wooden Stockade built by

 Oliver Cromwell’s forces in 1654, to control